openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

 You should also install the OpenFaaS CLI using the instructions at [docs.openfaas.com](https://docs.openfaas.com/)

-* Nginx IngressController
+* The IngressController

-Traefik and Skipper are also supported, but we'll use Nginx for this tutorial.
-Install Nginx with the following:
+[Nginx](https://www.nginx.com), [Traefik](https://traefik.io) and Zalando's [Skipper](https://github.com/zalando/skipper) are currently supported, if you have a request for another controller, then [raise an issue](https://github.com/openfaas-incubator/ingress-operator/issues/).

+In this tutorial I'll be using Nginx, install with the following:

 ```
 helm install stable/nginx-ingress --name nginxingress --set rbac.create=true